Back to Blog

 What Makes This Different

 Traditional engines excel at massive structured datasets, SQL workloads, proven reliability.
-Multimodal data requires different architecture:
+Multimodal data requires a different architecture:

 • Automatic resource management: GPU allocation, memory management, batching optimization happen transparently.